 Note: This recipe is especially for kids on a gluten-free diet, who must avoid foods that contain gluten, a type of protein found in many foods.

-This dish is a great source of iron and protein.
+This gluten-free dish is a great source of iron and protein.
 The longer you marinate the steak, the better it tastes.
-If you try this recipe, get a grownup’s help because it requires using a knife, food processor, and grill.

 Prep time: 45 minutes

 What you need:

 - 1-1/4 pound lean flank steak, fat trimmed

 - 1/2 cup onions, chopped and divided

 - 3 cups watercress, cleaned and trimmed

 What to do: